vlazzarini/opencl_fft/README.md

 as GPUs, CPUs and accellerators.

 The repository includes a complete implementation of fast partitioned convolution, based on the FFT code.
+This is demonstrated in a csound opcode with accompanying CSD code.

 Victor Lazzarini, 2019.